CCurl/STABLE/essay.md

 ;     ( 1 2 a)    get the content of register a
 ]     ( 1 2)      loop to [ until a is 0 (false)

-for clearity the 3rd cycle will be explained as well
+for clarity the 3rd cycle will be explained as well
 [     ( 1 2)      begin a while loop
 #     ( 1 2 2)    duplicate TOS (dup top of data stack)
 .     ( 1 2)      print out TOS (1) as decimal number